The3DP/The3DP/README.md

 ##
 New updates!

-* Templates for all my repositories have sucessfully been added!
+* Templates for all (my) repositories have sucessfully been added!

-* All repositories also include sign-offs, and will show what coder did what, etc.
+* All (my) repositories also include sign-offs, and will show what coder did what, etc.

 <p align="center">Happy Coding!